 Glendale

-Glendale is an exciting vital community northwest of Phoenix that hosted the 2008 Super Bowl in February.
+Glendale is an exciting vital community northwest of Phoenix that hosted the 2008 Super Bowl.

 This page will feature news related to the Glendale community.